ARIA-Funded-TREND/HMS/README.md

 ## 🌐 Overview
 A reference implementation of *Scalable Machine with Intrinsic Higher Mental States*.

-The repository is released as an open research platform rather than a finalized architecture to support reproducible research, transparent experimentation, and community-driven development.
-It includes: training scripts, evaluation pipelines, configuration files, and pretrained checkpoints corresponding to the experiments reported in the paper.
+This repository is released as an open research platform rather than a finalized architecture.
+Its purpose is to support reproducible research, transparent experimentation, and community-driven development.
+The repository includes: training scripts, evaluation pipelines, configuration files, and pretrained checkpoints corresponding to the experiments reported in the paper.

 The code is provided for Equations (7–9) in the formulation where latent $Q$, $K$, and $V$ tokens are initialized from normal distributions, and the $top-k$ most relevant tokens are selected for attention.
 The computational complexity is $$\mathcal{O}(N + k^2)$$, where $k \ll N$ and $k \le \sqrt{N}$.
 This results in near-linear scaling with respect to the number of tokens $N$.
 Running the provided implementation reproduces all Co⁴ results reported in the paper.
 For experimentation with the joint internal state $\mu$, Equation (1) can additionally be implemented.